 I gently stirred the mixture to let the vodka settle a bit so I could continue to add more until the jar was mostly full.
 Now several of the recipes I found suggested you use cheap vodka, which I had no problem doing.
 I suppose you could spend more on something nicer if you wished, but considering you are using it as a base to make your own?
 I went cheap bottle of vodka all the way.

 So here’s my plan.
 Every day for the next month, I’m going to shake these up a bit to keep things mixed.
 Then, I’ll shake once per month for the next two months.
 After that, this should be done.
-At the end of the three months, when this is ready, you will strain the liquid through a cheesecloth.
+At the end of the three months, when this is ready, I’ll strain the liquid through a cheesecloth.

 If everything goes as planned, I should have my blackberry vodka ready just in time for the holidays.